Leading Co-Design in Complex Systems

 Want to effectively integrate design, dialogue and co-creation in project planning, commissioning and management?

-Co-Design in Complex Systems is a short course for purpose-driven professionals who want to co-create better outcomes with their colleagues, clients and communities.
+Leading Co-Design in Complex Systems is a short course for purpose-driven professionals who want to co-create better outcomes with their colleagues, clients and communities.

-This online training program presents a Practice Framework for systems-aware co-design.
+This training program presents a Practice Framework for systems-aware co-design.
 This ethical and evidence-informed approach covers the key domains of systems change, co-design and social innovation: place, people, process, practice and principles.

 Why do this course?